justinandronicos/scrape-and-dash/README.md

 ### **Dashboard**

 The dashboard web app provides multiple pages for analytics on each website and comparative views.
-It also supports data extraction via CSV downloads on each page.
+It supports authentication and user creation as well as data extraction via CSV downloads on each page.
 Dash was chosen due to its abstraction of React components and Plotly.js graphing into a Flask-based web app using reactive and functional Python callbacks.

 - [x] Website comparison by brand
 - [x] Brand viewer